-- Prepare 15 nutrient agar plates with the K-12 E. coli bacteria: while wearing gloves, gently shake the reconstituted vial of E. coli, add two drops of the bacterial suspension to a plate, use a sterile spreader to spread it on the plate.
+- Prepare 15 nutrient agar plates with the E. coli bacteria: while wearing gloves, gently shake the reconstituted vial of E. coli, add two drops of the bacterial suspension to a plate, use a sterile cotton swab to spread the bacteria around the entire plate.
 Cover the plate and wait 5 minutes for it to dry.
 Repeat for all 15 plates, using a fresh cotton swab every third plate.

 - For the UV light exposure you will use the plates in five groups of three plates each.
 All plates should be at the same distance from the UV source.
 The following table shows the suggested UV exposure time for each group of plates.
 Remember to read and follow the UV light safety precautions (above) while performing this step.

 |Group||UV light exposure time (seconds)|

 - Immediately after the UV light exposure, put the lids back onto each of the plates.
 Use a permanent marker to indicate which half of each plate received UV light, and the duration of the exposure.

 - Remove the foil coverings, then incubate the plates, inverted (lid down and agar-side up), overnight at 37°C (or longer if at lower temperature).

 - Count colonies in both halves of each plate.